finnigar/finnigar/README.md

  3. Bulleted and Numbered Lists
  * To use lists, they must start on a new line.
 Also, each item of the list must start on a new line.
  * To create a new line, put two spaces after the previous line, and hit enter.
  * Put a * at the beginning of the next line.
 This will create the first item in a **bulleted** list.
+ * Put a space after the *, then begin typing the content of the line.
  * Put two spaces at the end of the line.
  * Click Enter, and repeat the process for every other item in the list.
- *Enter a number instead of a * if you wish to use numbered lists.
+ * Enter a number instead of a * if you wish to use numbered lists.
 Note that the number should have a period after it.
 For example, do not start the line as "1", but rather as "1."
+ *